rchapman2022/BIOI4980-Senior-Project-Chapman/README.md

 install.packages("tidyverse")
 ```

-Next, tt is important to note that these scripts **requires a specific file organization**.
+Next, it is important to note that these scripts **requires a specific file organization**.
 The file organization of the **Differential Expression Analysis** directory mimics the correct layout.
 - Each subset's analysis should be conducted in its own directory named *Subset#*.
 - The script for that subset, the the sample list for that subset, and the abundance.tsv files produced in the transcript quantification step should be placed in the directory.
 - The script to identify the common differentially expressed gene identification should be placed in the parent directory containing the Subset folders.